I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 Don't anybody misunderstand.

-But you can't, you can't, after years and years of expertise in educating people in classrooms, all of a sudden, start listening to a bunch of political liberal social activists like the feminist leadership and say girls are getting the short end of the stick because they're intimidated and they don't ask questions and so forth.
+But you can't, you can't, after years and years of expertise in educating people in classrooms, all of a sudden start listening to a bunch of political liberal social activists like the feminist leadership and say, girls are getting the short end of the stick because they're intimidated and they don't ask questions and so forth.

 So what do we do?

-We introduced new curriculum.
+We introduce new curriculum.

 Consciousness raising.